Soyvolon/CISS_380/README.md

 Work for CISS 380 at GWU by Andrew Bounds.

-All software is unliscensed and free to use.
-See the LISENCE for more information.
+All software is unlicensed and free to use.
+See the LICENSE for more information.